How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Segment 1: Data Review (20 minutes)

-Pull your numbers.
-Compare this week to the target.
-Look for obvious gaps.
+Pull your numbers, compare this week to your target, and scan for any obvious gaps.

 Check: